-Harvard scientists: strange asteroid could be a 'probe' from an 'alien civilisation'
+Harvard scientists: Strange asteroid could be an alien 'probe'

 But here's where it gets weird.

-"If radiation pressure is the accelerating force," states the paper, "then 'Oumuamua represents a new class of thin interstellar material, either produced naturally, through a yet unknown process in the ISM or in proto-planetary disks, or of an artificial origin.
+"If radiation pressure is the accelerating force," states the paper, "then 'Oumuamua represents a new class of thin interstellar material, either produced naturally, through a yet unknown process in the ISM or in proto-planetary disks, or of an artificial origin."

 Artificial.
 Origin.

 The paper goes on to explore the idea that Oumuamua could possibly be a broken off part of an alien probe.
-That it could be a "lightsail, floating in interstellar space", not unlike the type being built on earth as part of the Starshot Initiative.
+That it could be a "lightsail, floating in interstellar space" not unlike the type being built on Earth as part of the Starshot Initiative.

 But here's the best part: "Alternatively, a more exotic scenario is that Oumuamua may be a fully operational probe sent intentionally to Earth vicinity by an alien civilization."